-A seasoned trial lawyer for more than 35 years, David Dunn has argued appeals before federal and state appellate courts.
+A seasoned trial lawyer for more than 35 years, David Dunn has tried cases, conducted arbitrations and argued appeals before federal and state appellate courts.
 Clients including financial institutions, telecommunications, and media enterprises turn to David to handle complex litigation matters as well as to negotiate complex transactions, proactively limiting potential contentious disputes that may arise from them.

-David helps clients in commercial litigation, including international, complex financial and banking matters, and employment litigation.
-David has represented international clients in litigation in United States courts as well as U.S.-based clients in litigation in tribunals around the world.
+David advises clients in commercial litigation, including international, complex financial and banking matters, and employment litigation.
+David regularly represents international clients in litigation in United States courts as well as U.S.-based clients in litigation in tribunals around the world.
 David has represented commercial clients in successfully enforcing judgments far from the originating forum.
 He has acted for and against sovereigns in contractual matters that include complex commercial contracts, licensing disputes, and large scale debt defaults.
-In the financial services area, David represents financial institutions in complex financing transactions, lender liability claims by customers, unfair trade practice claims, and regulatory compliance issues.
+In the financial services area, David represents financial institutions in disputes arising from complex financing transactions, lender liability claims of customers, unfair trade practice claims, and regulatory compliance issues.

 In the employment area, David advises employers on issues including the negotiation of and litigation concerning employment agreements for executives and highly skilled employees, compliance with federal and state employment legislation, including wage and hour laws, and employment discrimination matters.
 He has successfully represented clients in defending class action claims in consumer and employment cases, in federal and state courts.

 Represented a major financial institution in defeating claim of the New York Attorney General asserting breach of a settlement agreement.